ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

 It's the great fun world of software develoment that even a non-pro like myself gets to play with.

+Q.Why so many branches?
+A. Random Branches are for ideas.
+Some all/or/none of parts of ideas may make it into the main dev build.

 ### Currently it works only with a RPI/RPI2/RPI3 using the legacy graphics driver stack ###
 ### RPI4 with (fkms/VC4 Mesa “V3D”) will be done after RPI/RPI2/RPI3 brcm testing is complete. ###